bm98/XPVTraffic/Doc/ReadMe.txt

 bm98@burri-web.org

 Changelog:
+V 0.11Build11
+- update to use V2 RealTraffic comm spec, Port 49005 and RTTFC protocol

 V 0.10Build10
-- fix force application locale decimal sign to dot for number formatting V 0.9Build9
+- fix force application locale decimal sign to dot for number formatting

+V 0.9Build9
 - add conversion of AITraffic files to scripts
 - add a number of recorded ADS-B flights converted to relative scripts